Vacuum airship: 21st century

-In 2004–2007, to address strength to weight ratio issues, Akhmeteli and Gavrilin addressed choice of four materials, specifically I220H beryllium (elemental 99%), boron carbide ceramic, diamond-like carbon, and 5056 Aluminum alloy (94.8% Al, 5% Mg, 0.12% Mn, 0.12%Cr) in a honeycomb double layer.
-In 2021, they extended this research; a "finite element analysis was employed to demonstrate that buckling can be prevented", focusing on a "shell of outer radius R > 2.11 m containing two boron carbide face skins of thickness 4.23 x 10^{−5} R each that are reliably bonded to an aluminum honeycomb core of thickness 3.52 x 10^{−3} R".
+In 2004–2007, to address issues of strength-to-weight ratios, Akhmeteli and Gavrilin addressed four materials, specifically I220H beryllium (elemental 99%), boron carbide ceramic, diamond-like carbon, and 5056 aluminum alloy (94.8% Al, 5% Mg, 0.12% Mn, 0.12%Cr) in a honeycomb double layer.
+In 2021, they extended this research; a "finite element analysis was employed to demonstrate that buckling can be prevented", focusing on a "shell of outer radius R > 2.11 m containing two boron carbide face skins of thickness 4.23 × 10^{−5} R each that are reliably bonded to an aluminum honeycomb core of thickness 3.52 × 10^{−3} R".
 At least two papers (in 2010 and 2016) have discussed the use of graphene as an outer membrane.

 Principle

 An airship operates on the principle of buoyancy, according to Archimedes' principle.
 In an airship, air is the fluid in contrast to a traditional ship where water is the fluid.

-The density of air at standard temperature and pressure is 1.28 g/L, so 1 liter of displaced air has sufficient buoyant force to lift 1.28 g.
+The density of air at standard temperature and pressure is 1.28 g/L, so one liter of displaced air has sufficient buoyant force to lift 1.28 g.
 Airships use a bag to displace a large volume of air; the bag is usually filled with a lightweight gas such as helium or hydrogen.
 The total lift generated by an airship is equal to the weight of the air it displaces, minus the weight of the materials used in its construction, including the gas used to fill the bag.

 Vacuum airships would replace the lifting gas with a near-vacuum environment.
 Having no mass, the density of this body would be near to 0.00 g/L, which would theoretically be able to provide the full lift potential of displaced air, so every liter of vacuum could lift 1.28 g.
 Using the molar volume, the mass of 1 liter of helium (at 1 atmospheres of pressure) is found to be 0.178 g.
 If helium is used instead of vacuum, the lifting power of every litre is reduced by 0.178 g, so the effective lift is reduced by 13.90625%.
 A 1-litre volume of hydrogen has a mass of 0.090 g, reducing the effective lift by 7.03125%.

 The main problem with the concept of vacuum airships is that, with a near-vacuum inside the airbag, the exterior atmospheric pressure is not balanced by any internal pressure.
 This enormous imbalance of forces would cause the airbag to collapse unless it were extremely strong (in an ordinary airship, the force is balanced by the pressure of the lifting gas, making this unnecessary).
 Thus the difficulty is in constructing an airbag with the additional strength to resist this extreme net force, without weighing the structure down so much that the greater lifting power of the vacuum is negated.